TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (5) “AMA” is the American medical association.

-(7) “Applicant” is a person who has submitted to the board an application for licensure as a doctor of oriental medicine.
+(7) “Applicant” is a person who has submitted to the board a complete application for licensure as a doctor of oriental medicine.

-(8) “Applicant for temporary licensure” is a person who has submitted to the board an application for temporary licensure as a doctor of oriental medicine.
+(8) “Applicant for temporary licensure” is a person who has submitted to the board a complete application for temporary licensure as a doctor of oriental medicine.

 (9) “Auricular acupuncture detoxification” is an acupuncture related technique used only in the treatment and prevention of alcoholism, substance abuse and chemical dependency.
 Auricular acupuncture detoxification may be described or referred to as “auricular detoxification”, “acupuncture detoxification”, “auricular acupuncture detoxification”, or “acudetox”.